elemel/fungeoneer/docs/chapters/07/you-are-here.md

 {{ problem.example_map }}
 ```

 The log below shows you exploring the example dungeon, with your location marked `@` on the map.
-The status lines now also show your position (labeled `P`).
+The status lines now also show your position as register P (labeled `P`).

 ```
 {{ problem.example_log }}